-Most mortising is done with the wood held flat, just as on a workbench.
+Most mortising is done with the wood held flat, like on a workbench.
 Just under the baseplate is the cutting zone, so we must be careful.
 Holding the wood is not as easy as in the CamLocks.

-It needs some kind of horizontal holding devise, and there are several ways of doing this.
-Your workpiece is clamped in or to it, and tracked under the cutter as you plunge down to make a close row of holes.
-Track the wood back through at full depth and you have a mortise.
+It needs some kind of horizontal holding devise.
+Shop made mortise rails can be tailored to your project.
+Your workpiece is clamped in or to it and tracked under the cutter as you plunge down to make a close row of holes.
+Track the wood back through the bit, at full depth, and you have a mortise.

 Rounded ends can be squared with a chisel, or left round if they will be hidden by the tenon shoulders.

 We have devised a few options over the years...

 You can make a simple shop-made Mortising Rail on the WoodRat using plywood and a couple of lengths of wood at minimal cost but useful for more than mortises, as it will make classic raised and fielded panels .

 RAISED AND FIELDED PANELS